jimmysaw/jimmysaw.github.io/people.md

 Hi, everyone!
 My name is Jimmy Saw and I am originally from Myanmar (Burma) but I have lived in various places around the world.
 Some of the places I have lived in are: Singapore, Hawaii, New Mexico, Oregon, and Sweden.
 I am fascinated by microbes and their diversity.
-I love to travel and go on roadtrips and I also enjoy cooking.
+I love to travel, go on roadtrips, and cook new dishes.

 ### Manolya Balbay (PhD student)